The Delta Omega Public Health Honorary Society

 What are the benefits of membership?

 You will be a member of a nationally recognized public health honor society.
-Dornsife’s chapter is currently identifying opportunities for service, other activities, and networking opportunities.
+Dornsife’s chapter identifies opportunities for service, other activities, and networking opportunities.
 Nationally, Delta Omega offers chapters and members with leadership development, networking opportunities, and discounted resources.
-The Delta Omega Beta Omega Chapter selects Dornsife students, faculty, and alumni for membership each year.

 What is the Beta Omega Chapter Delta Omega Leadership Team?

-Every spring the Chapter will hold elections for the leadership team, including President, Secretary and Treasurer, Vice President of Outreach and Community Service, and Vice President of Scholarship.
-The leadership team will work with the Faculty Advisor to plan for Beta Omega Chapter events.
+Every spring the Chapter holds elections for the leadership team, including President, Secretary and Treasurer, Vice President of Outreach and Community Service, and Vice President of Scholarship.
+The leadership team works with our faculty advisor to plan Beta Omega Chapter events.

 Alumni Membership